HJSD School Board Members

 Trustee, Zone 5

-Joint Hagerman School District No. 233 holds their regular Board meetings the second Monday of each month at 7:00 p.m. at Hagerman Jr/Sr High School, Room 7, located at 150 Lake Street West, Hagerman, ID.
+Joint Hagerman School District No. 233 holds their regular Board meetings the 3rd Monday of the month (unless that day is a school holiday) at 6:15 p.m. at Hagerman Jr/Sr High School, Room 7, located at 150 Lake Street West, Hagerman, ID.
 The district will adhere to the meeting dates unless conflicts occur.
 If it becomes necessary to change board meeting dates or hold a special board meeting, notices are posted in advance at the Hagerman Elementary School’s front door, the Hagerman Jr/Sr High School’s front door, and the Hagerman post office.

 Board meetings provide an opportunity for public comment and the public is invited to attend.
 Individuals who would like to address the board are invited to do so; however, at least one week advance notice is required to be placed on the agenda.
-For information, please contact Cathy Bridwell, Clerk of the Board at 208-837-6344.
+For information, please contact Melissa Lemmon, Clerk of the Board at 208-837-6344.

 The School District meeting room is accessible to the physically disabled.